 Pasta does not keep well when frozen.
 When this has had a chance to cool down completely, store it in an air-tight container and place it in the fridge.
 Should be consumed within 5 days while fresh.
-To heat up, add pasta to the pot and set on low-medium heat, add a splash of water, and cover.
+To heat up, add pasta to the pot and set it on low-medium heat, add a splash of water, and cover.
 Let the steam cook it till it softens back up.

 Other Pasta Recipes To Try

 - 10 oz Rigatoni Pasta

 - 2 cups Cherry Tomatoes, sliced in halves

 - 2 tbsp.
 Olive Oil + 1 more tbsp separate

 - Slice the eggplants into bite-size pieces, and add them to a mixing bowl.
 Drizzle some olive oil on top of them, then salt and pepper, and set them on a parchment-lined baking tray.